AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ## Caching and communication with AEM {#caching-and-communication-with-aem}

-AEM Desktop App provides internal caching and background upload capabilities to improve end user experience.
+AEM desktop app provides internal caching and background upload capabilities to improve end user experience.
 When you save a large file, it is first saved locally to let you continue working.
 After sometime (currently 30 seconds), the file is then sent to the AEM server in the background.

-Unlike Creative Cloud Desktop or other file sync solutions, such Microsoft One Drive, AEM Desktop App is not a full Desktop Sync client.
+Unlike Creative Cloud Desktop or other file sync solutions, such Microsoft One Drive, AEM desktop app is not a full Desktop Sync client.
 The reason for this is that it provides access to the entire AEM Assets repository, which can be extremely large (hundreds of gigabytes or terabytes) for a full synchronization.

 Caching provides the ability to limit the network/storage overhead to only a subset of assets that are relevant to the user.

-Here is how AEM Desktop App performs caching:
+Here is how AEM desktop app performs caching:

-* When you open a folder in Finder and thumbnails/previews of files are displayed, or when you open a file in an application, Desktop App caches the file binary.
+* When you open a folder in Finder and thumbnails/previews of files are displayed, or when you open a file in an application, desktop app caches the file binary.
 * When you store files via Finder or other desktop applications, the file is stored locally first (cached) and the operating system is notified.
 The file is then queued for upload to server in the background, and eventually uploaded over network.
-In case of a network error, Desktop App retries uploading of the whole file for a maximum of three times.
-If the fails to upload after three retries, the file is marked as a conflicting file, and the status is displayed via the Background Upload Queue Status window.
-Desktop App does not attempt to update the file any more.
+In case of a network error, desktop app retries uploading of the whole file for a maximum of three times.
+If the fails to upload after three retries, the file is marked as a conflicting file, and the status is displayed via the Background Upload Queue Status window. desktop app does not attempt to update the file any more.
 The user should update the file and re-upload it after the connectivity is restored

 Every operation is not cached locally.
 The following are transmitted to the AEM Server immediately without local caching: